 If you decide to visit Rome, why miss the opportunity to learn, as well as touristic places, the habits and places of the locals.
 Staying in this apartment just renovated, clean, safe and quiet, you'll have the opportunity to be 10-minutes away from Coloseum, historical center and main touristic attractions of the city by subway and perceive the daily life of people living in that nice district as well.
 You will meet there, noted in a map I'll give you, several convenient shops, charateristic places or fun places none traveller will know!

-The apartment lies meters outside the historical center, in a place considered center nowadays.
+The apartment lies meters outside the historical center.
 The best location in Rome thinking on public transportation too, being only 500 meters from the train station connecting to Rome Fiumicino airport and only 5 blocks away from the subway station.
 24 hours free wifi and very fast internet will be available.

-There is also a balcony if like to smoke or sit looking outside coming back from your visits.
+There is also a balcony if like to smoke or relax coming back from sightseeing.

 Private car pick up transfer from/to Airports or railway station available for special price for our guests.

-Any problem or information always will have a prompty reply and help from us!
+Any problem or information always will have a prompt reply and help from us!
 Please read my references!!

 Below you will find a list of very interesting cultural places to know JUST WALKING from the apartment (no transportation needs):